The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 - commit
 - push

-if this is your first time pushing you will be promtet with a message in your terminal that lets you know that there is not yet a remote repository that equals your local one.
+If this is your first time pushing you will be promtet with a message in your terminal that lets you know that there is not yet a remote repository that equals your local one.
 So you will actually have to set one up.
 You will get a proposition for a command like this:

 ```
    git push --set-upstream origin YOU_NEW_BRANCH_NAME